Enjoy a 360 virtual tour of beaches of the UK, many with Blue Flag and Seaside Award including the famous South West Coastal Path.

 - Gulf – A part of the ocean or sea extending into the land.

-- Harbor – A part of a body of water protected and deep enough to furnish anchorage especially one with port facilities.
+- Harbour – A part of a body of water protected and deep enough to furnish anchorage especially one with port facilities.

 - Port – A place where ships may ride secure from storms.
-Usually a harbor town or city where ships may take on or discharge cargo.
+Usually a harbour town or city where ships may take on or discharge cargo.

 - Sands – A tract of sand a sandbank or sandbar.